sendgrid/smtpapi-java/README.md

 # Announcements
 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

-All updates to this module is documented in our [CHANGELOG](CHANGELOG.md).
+All updates to this module are documented in our [CHANGELOG](CHANGELOG.md).

 # Table of Contents
 - [Installation](#installation)